owendare/RepRapFirmware-Macros/sys-config/readme.md

-Files in this folder would noramlly be kept in the /sys folder on your duet
+Files in this folder would normally be kept in the /sys folder on your duet